Artificial Intelligence, Machine Learning, Computer Vision, Natural language processing

 Latifur Rahman Khan – Plano, TX, United States

-Antonio Lieto – Turin, Italy
+Antonio Lieto – Salerno, Italy

 Seng Loke – Melbourne, VIC, Australia